obonaventure/cnp3/book-2nd/protocols/bgp.rst

 .. index:: BGP local-preference

 The first BGP attribute that is used to rank BGP routes is the `local-preference` (local-pref) attribute.
-This attribute is an unsigned integer that is attached to each BGP route received over an eBGP session by the associated import filter.
+This attribute is an unsigned integer that is attached to each BGP route received over a BGP session by the associated import filter.

 When comparing routes towards the same destination prefix, a BGP router always prefers the routes with the highest `local-pref`.
 If the BGP router knows several routes with the same `local-pref`, it prefers among the routes having this `local-pref` the ones with the shortest AS-Path.